False alarms from fire detection and fire alarm systems cost businesses and Fire and Rescue Services (FRSs) an estimated £1 billion a year in the UK

 Under the regulatory reform ‘Fire Safety Order’ 2005 all premises have a responsibility to ensure they have appropriate procedures in place to manage false alarms within their premises.

-The national policy and guidance requires all premises with an automatic fire alarm system to have call filtering at the premises to ensure false alarms are identified prior to the Fire Service being called
+All premises with an automatic fire alarm system should have call filtering at the premises to ensure false alarms are identified prior to the Fire Service being called.

 Why it is important to reduce false fire calls